rbmowatt/glazewave/docs/spot-images/us-me.md

   - 1600×1066px, 1009 KB, shot 1350 m from the spot
   - Description: An ocean front view taken in Biddeford Pool, Maine looking out at Saco Bay.
 This is a five image HDR merged with Lightroom.
 Biddeford Pool is the site of Maine's first recorded permanent settlement, then called Winter Harbor (not to be confused with present-day Winter Harbor, Maine).
 In the winter of 1616-1617, Richard Vines, a physician, resided here as part of the colonization efforts of Sir Ferdinando Gorges, lord proprietor of Maine.
 An early village developed on the north side.
 In 1688, Fort Mary was built near the pool's entrance.
 [Wikipedia]
   - Match: score 14 via name:biddeford+pool, kw:ocean+mar+bay, geo:1350m, w>=1000, landscape
-- **`us-me-biddeford-pool-beach-3.jpg`** — “Wood Island Light (26122088258)” by Paul VanDerWerf from Brunswick, Maine, USA, Wikimedia Commons, CC BY 2.0
+- **`us-me-biddeford-pool-beach-3.jpg`** ⚠︎ *context, not the coast itself* — “Wood Island Light (26122088258)” by Paul VanDerWerf from Brunswick, Maine, USA, Wikimedia Commons, CC BY 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Wood_Island_Light_(26122088258).jpg
   - Licence: CC BY 2.0 (https://creativecommons.org/licenses/by/2.0/) · attribution required
   - Author: Paul VanDerWerf from Brunswick, Maine, USA — https://www.flickr.com/people/12357841@N02